gostonefire/filehashmap/README.md

   * Estimation of number of unique keys to store values for may have been way of
   * Key and/or Value lengths may have to be expanded
   * The nature of the key construction may gain on a customized bucket algorithm to get better distribution over buckets, hence lower the amount of records in overflow.
+  * The choice of collision resolution technique may have been wrong.

 The ReorgFiles function does that reorganization in one command.